 105-127 Portfolio Assessment (Lakeshore Technical College Course) - 1 Cr.
-Prepares the student to identify what they have learned throughout the program, write career goals, re-examine their résumé, research and collect project samples of their achievements, and analyze their achievements within the college core abilities and program outcomes.
+Prepares the student to identify what they have learned throughout the program, write career goals, re-examine their resume, research and collect project samples of their achievements, and analyze their achievements within the college core abilities and program outcomes.
 (Prerequisites: 10105124 Portfolio Assessment; 10105126 Career Assessment)

 105-140 Business Decision Making - 3 Crs.
-Students will analyze case studies and real-life scenarios, make recommendations, and present those recommendations to simulated management teams using integrated software sets of Internet searching, word processing, spreadsheet, database and presentation skills.
-Emphasizes decision-making, analytical and problem-solving skills and the presentation of recommendations in written or graphic forms.
-(Prerequisites: 101-184 Principles of Accounting; 104-102 Marketing Principles)
+Students will analyze case studies and real-life scenarios, make recommendations, and present those recommendations to simulated management teams using integrated software sets of Internet searching, word processing, spreadsheet, database, and presentation skills.
+Emphasizes decision making, analytical, and problemsolving skills and the presentation of recommendations in written or graphic forms.
+(Prerequisites: 101-184 Principles of Accounting or 101-108 Accounting for Non-Accountants; 104-102 Marketing Principles)

 105-150 Business Practice Firm - 3 Crs.
 Provides students with an opportunity to apply concepts acquired throughout the program in a simulated or actual business setting.
 Students can choose one of the three workplace environments offered.
 (See the program description for the best environment that fits the program.)
 Students are required to apply technology, communication and problem-solving skills throughout the course.
-(Prerequisites: 101-112 Accounting 1 or 101-184 Principles of Accounting; 102-110 Introduction to Business)
+(Prerequisite: Completion of 30 program credits or sophomore status)